Slavery in France: Barbary slave trade

+The status of slaves from the colonies in Paris (18th-19th centuries)

+Since the abolition of slavery in 1315, France was regarded as a "free territory" meaning that any enslaved person arriving in France could claim their freedom.
+Indeed, there is some evidence of enslaved people fleeing and being declared free by French tribunals.
+Such right to freedom was contested by slave-owners from the French colonies, who were keen to take their slaves along when traveling to the mainland.
+In an attempt to reduce the legal grey area and support colonial forces, from 1716 to 1762, the Admiralty published multiple edicts allowing slave-owners to legally keep control over their slaves by declaring them to the authorities.
+The royal police was then tasked with enforcing those edicts by tracking and arresting fugitive slaves in Paris.
+In 1777, Louis XVI published a new edict formally banning Blacks from entering the French territory.
+From then on, slave-owners traveling from the colonies had to entrust their slaves to a "depot of blacks" upon arrival, while blacks previously present on the French territory had to be registered with the admiralty and to carry with them the proof of such registration, called "cartouche".
+A specific police taskforce for Blacks was created to verify the legality of black people in France.
+The enforcement of this new regime however remained imperfect.

+After the French revolution, the Republic enshrined the principle of "free territory" in its laws in 1791, 3 years before abolishing slavery in its colonies, thereby allowing all enslaved entering the French territory to obtain their freedom.
+However, when Napoleon reintroduced slavery in 1802, he also repelled the "free territory" principle and reinstated the specialised police force from 1777, this time with stricter enforcement measures.

 Slavery in the French colonies

 The French colonial empire practiced slavery in its colonies.
 Slavery was essential to cheaply extract raw materials and scale large agricultural cultivation.
 In the mid-16th century, enslaved people were trafficked from Africa to the Caribbean by European mercantilists.
 Nor were New France, Louisiana, or French African colonies immune.

 The French West India Company developed tobacco plantations in French colonies.
 The company had a monopoly on the slave trade from Senegal, which since 1658, belonged to the Company of Cape Verde and Senegal.
 The slave trade continued under the operation of the Compagnie du Sénégal from 1658 to 1709.
 The company traded slaves with the Hausa Kingdoms, Mali, and the Moors in Mauritania.

 As of 1778, the French were trafficking approximately 13,000 African people as slaves to the French West Indies each year.
 Slavery was abolished by the revolutionary convention of 1794.

 Slavery in New France

 Slavery was practiced by the French North American colony of New France (covering part of modern Canada).
-By 1750, two thirds of the enslaved peoples in New France were indigenous, but by 1834, most enslaved people were black.
+By 1750, two thirds of the enslaved peoples in New France were Indigenous, but by 1834, most enslaved people were black.